 Scottish Courts and Tribunal Service

-During coronavirus, the Scottish Courts and Tribunal Service has issued an announcement that all court business has been postponed for the time being.
 You should check the Scottish Courts and Tribunal Service website for updates on the current situation.

 If you need to move for another reason

 House moves within the social rented sector resumed on 29 June 2020.
 It is up to each social landlord to decide which allocations and house moves can go ahead.
 Decisions should take into account the:

 - need of physical distancing